tebassett/Elk_Stack/README.md

 1. Copy the configuration file `filebeat-config.yml` to `/etc/ansible/files`.
 2. Copy the playbook file `filebeat-playbook.yml` to `/etc/ansible/roles`.
 3. Update the `filebeat-config.yml` file to include `output.elasticsearch` as hosts `["YOUR_ELK_HIDDEN_IP:9200"]`.
 Leave `username:  "elastic"` and `password: "changme"` as they are.
 Also update `setup.kibana` as `host:  "YOUR_ELK_HIDDEN_IP:9200"`.
-4. Run the playbook, and navigate to `YOUR_ELK_PUBLIC_IP:5601/app/kibana` to check that the installation worked as expected.
+4. Run the playbook, and with a web browser, navigate to `YOUR_ELK_PUBLIC_IP:5601/app/kibana` to check that the installation worked as expected.
 Under `Logs`, click `Add log data`.
 Then click `System logs`.
 Under `Getting Started` select `DEB`.
 Scroll to the bottom to `Module status` and click `Check data`.
 If the connection was successful, you will see `Data successfully received from this module`.

 - Now repeat steps 1-3 for `Metricbeat`.
 For step 4, after you run the plabook navigate to `YOUR_ELK_PUBLIC_IP:5601/app/kibana`, under `Metrics`, click `Add metric data`.
 Then click `Docker metrics`.
 Under `Getting Started` select `DEB`.
 Scroll to the bottom to `Module status` and click `Check data`.
 If the connection was successful, you will see `Data successfully received from this module`.